pyrometheous/Prepper-Pi/openwrt/config/WIRELESS_README.md

 # Wireless Configuration Notes

-This directory does NOT contain a wireless config file by design.
+This directory does NOT contain a wireless config file by design (container must discover radios at runtime).

 **Why no wireless config file?**
 - OpenWRT needs actual hardware device paths (not placeholders like 'auto-detect')